zaapr0x/matscraft/README.md

 ```

 If You Have Run This Project Before
-You can copy this file
+You can copy this file ( Optional )

 * `ws/WebSocketManager`
 * `command/LinkAccount`